 DataONE to develop an implementation plan; Pangaea to send examples of metadata and other points of interest.
 Meet again around 13 March date/time TBD.

-#4 Updated by Laura Moyers almost 5 years ago
+#4 Updated by Laura Moyers over 5 years ago

 - Longitude set to 8.80